TadLeonard/husl-numpy/README.md

 HUSL's separate hue and lightness channels allow us to animate hue and lightness in clever ways with [moviepy](https://github.com/Zulko/moviepy).

-To produce this disco effect, we need a function that will slide the hue along its axis, use modulo to keep it within the valid HUSL hue bounds, and adjust brightness periodically to create a cool "pulse" effect.
+To produce a disco effect, we need a function that will slide the hue along its axis, use modulo to keep it within the valid HUSL hue bounds, and adjust brightness periodically to create a cool "pulse" effect.
 Here's what it looks
 like: